Table of Contents

 F. The Lodge Secretary will accept transfers only with the approval of the Lodge Chief and the Lodge Adviser.

-A. The officers of the Lodge will be: Lodge Chief, Vice-Chief of Program, Vice-Chief of Communications, Vice-Chief of Indian Affairs, Vice-Chief of Inductions, Lodge Secretary, Lodge Treasurer, and the Chapter Chiefs.
+A. The officers of the Lodge will be: Lodge Chief, Vice Chief, Vice-Chief of Program, Vice-Chief of Communications, Vice-Chief of Indian Affairs, Vice-Chief of Inductions, Lodge Secretary, Lodge Treasurer, and the Chapter Chiefs.

-B. All Lodge Officers will be elected at the Business Meeting on Saturday of the Spring Fellowship and immediately installed to office.
-The term of office will be one year, until the next Spring Fellowship.
+B. All Lodge Officers will be elected at the Business Meeting on Saturday of the Fall Fellowship and immediately installed to office.
+The term of office will be one year, until the next Fall Fellowship.

 C. Eligibility for candidates for the offices of the Lodge will be as follows: